Jolsty/twitterbot/README.md

 like Express, Body-Parser, Path and 2 other files that I wrote and included in the main app file.
 There's another module which is not shown in this image: const Twitter = require('twitter');.

+![NodeJS modules.
+The Express app object is created on line 9.](images/NodeJS.png)

 Express [@express] is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile